LeBron James begins season No. 23, marking longest career in NBA history

 By Kevin Dotson, CNN

-(CNN) — As Los Angeles Lakers forward LeBron James took to the court at Crypto.com Arena Tuesday night to begin his 23rd season in the NBA, the 40-year-old added yet another record to his illustrious resumé – the longest career in the league’s history.
+(CNN) — As Los Angeles Lakers forward LeBron James took to the court at Crypto.com Arena Tuesday night to begin his 23rd season in the NBA, the 40-year-old added yet another record to his illustrious resumé – the longest career in league history.

 Sporting his famed No. 23 jersey, James was on the hardwood for the opening tip against the Utah Jazz.

-The public address announcer in the arena announced James’ achievement to a short ovation from the Lakers’ faithful.
+The public address announcer in the arena announced James’ achievement to a short ovation from the Lakers’ faithful during the first quarter.
 The future Hall of Famer acknowledged the crowd with a wave.

-The Lakers got off to a slow start, trailing by as many as 11 points in the first quarter.
+The Lakers got off to a slow start, trailing by as many as 11 points early on.
+James was held scoreless in the opening quarter of play as the Jazz led 36-27 after 12 minutes.

-The 21-time All-Star was subbed out of the game midway through the first quarter for a rest as the Lakers plan to ease him back into action.
+James knocked down a three-pointer from the wing early in the second quarter for the first points of his history-making season.

-“My lungs feel like a newborn baby,” James said to reporters after practice on Monday.
-“That’s the most important thing: I’ve got to get my lungs back up to a grown man.
+As James heated up, so did the Lakers team.
+Los Angeles closed the gap in the second quarter and pulled away in the second half, winning comfortably, 140-126.

 James missed the Lakers’ first 14 games of the 2025-26 campaign due to sciatica – a nerve issue causing pain that originates in the spine and radiates down the back of the leg.